jlehrhoff/shinyapp/README.md

 # shinyapp
-Shiny app to map uber and citibike pickups
+R and RData files to run a Shiny app that maps uber and citibike pickups